How to Navigate The Guardianship Process

 Once an incapacitated person attains the age of 18 in Pennsylvania, they are deemed legally emancipated.
 This means that they are considered to be an adult and will be allowed to make their own decisions, regardless of disability issues.
 Therefore, their safety may be at risk if they are not capable of making wise decisions regarding health and financial issues.
 In this situation, it's practical for the child's parents or a family member to petition the court to be appointed as a guardian.
 This means that they will be looking after the loved one with special needs, as well as their estate.

 If your special needs child is now considered an adult in Pennsylvania, don't wait any longer to petition the court for guardianship.
-At my law office, I understand how difficult it can be to pay for court expenses and attorney fees.
 Hiring a Pittsburgh estate planning attorney who services the western Pennsylvania area can be very important for your case's success.
-For this reason, my attorney fees for Guardianship matters are discounted, keeping special needs families' costs down.
+At my law office, I understand how difficult it can be for families of a special needs love one to pay for court expenses and attorney fees.
+For this reason, I discount the standard attorney fee from $8,500 to $2,500 for Guardianship Matters.

-When it comes to scheduling a hearing with the court, I will file the motions or documents needed to secure a date as soon as possible.
+When it comes to scheduling a hearing with the court, I will file the petition and other documents needed to secure a date as soon as possible.

 Once you have been appointed as guardian, you will need to file an inventory of all of the assets titled to the alleged incapacitated person with the court, including subsequent annual accountings of their estate and of their person.

 Filing all these forms in a timely matter is very important to ensure the continuation of your appointment as guardian.
-It will also be necessary for me to consult with the loved one's doctor or physician and to take their deposition.
+It will also be necessary for me to procure the special needs person's primary care physician's Expert Report and file it with the Court.

 Contact A Qualified Attorney Today